Nebetoks/first_pancake/readme.md

 # DesignCrop!

-A design crop excercise for kodinu.lt challenge
+A JS memory game excercise for kodinu.lt challenge